 Even though the clusters given by the above spectral partitioning methods have small external conductance, they are not guaranteed to have large internal conductance.
 In other words, for a resulting cluster $C$, the induced graph $G[C]$ might admit further partitioning into sub-clusters of small conductance.
 Kannan, Vempala and Vetta proposed quantifying the quality of a partition by measuring the internal conductance of clusters \cite{DBLP:journals/jacm/KannanVV04}.
 Allen Zhu, Lattanzi and Mirrokni~\cite{DBLP:conf/icml/ZhuLM13} and Orecchia and Allen Zhu~\cite{DBLP:conf/soda/OrecchiaZ14} studied local algorithms for extracting subsets with small external conductance under the assumption that subsets with small external conductance and high (internal) connectivity exist.

 One may wonder under what conditions a graph admits a partition which provides guarantees on both internal and external conductance.
 Oveis Gharan and Trevisan, improving on a result of Tanaka~\cite{Tanaka:2011vk}, showed that graphs which have a sufficiently large spectral gap between the $k$-th and $(k+1)$-st eigenvalues (denoted as $\lambda_k$ and $\lambda_{k+1}$, respectively) of its Laplacian admit a strong $k$-partition~\cite{DBLP:conf/soda/GharanT14} (see Theorem~\ref{thm:OT_clustering}).
 Czumaj et al.~\cite{DBLP:conf/stoc/CzumajPS15} recently proposed a sublinear algorithm for testing if a graph with bounded maximum degree has an $(\alpha_{\myin},\alpha_{\myout})$-strong partition in the framework of property testing, assuming there is some gap between $\alpha_{\myin},\alpha_{\myout}$.

-Subsequent to the original ArXiv submission \cite{DBLP:journals/corr/DeyRS14} of this paper, Peng, Sun, and Zanetti \cite{DBLP:journals/corr/PengSZ14} have used a similar approach to obtain bounds relating the spectral gap to the quality of $k$-means clustering performed on the eigenspace.
-We note that their result differs from ours in that they analyze a different clustering algorithm.